OKDP/spark-web-proxy/Readme.md

 ## Installation

-To deploy the spark web proxy, refer to helm chart [README](helm/spark-web-proxy/README.md) for customization options and installation guidelines.
+To deploy the Spark Web Proxy, refer to helm chart [README](helm/spark-web-proxy/README.md) for customization options and installation guidelines.

 The web proxy can also be deployed as a sidecar container alongside your existing Spark History Server.
 Ensure to set the property `configuration.spark.service` to `localhost`.

-In both cases, you need to use the spark web proxy ingress instead of your spark history ingress.
+In both cases, you need to use the Spark Web Proxy ingress instead of your spark history ingress.

 ## Spark History and spark jobs Configuration